Skip to main content

 Image used with permission by copyright holder

-Shoes need to be stored the proper way to avoid damaging their materials or their shape.
+Shoes must be stored properly to avoid damaging their materials or shape.
 When you put summer shoes away, there are multiple steps you should take to ensure they still look fantastic when you return to get them in the spring.

 • Polish the leather: There aren’t many summer shoes that will need to be polished before being put away, but anything that is leather should be polished.
 If you have summer dress shoes, these are the ones that should get the treatment.

-• Use shoe trees: Shoe trees are typically made of wood, although some are plastic.
+• Use shoe trees: Shoe trees are typically wood, although some are plastic.
 They are shoe-shaped blocks inserted into the shoe to help retain its shape between wears.
-While they used to be used every wear in the closet, they are best now used for long absences like off-seasons.
+While they used to be used everywhere in the closet, they are best now used for long absences like off-seasons.
 Pro-tip: If you invest in cedar, the wood absorbs moisture, preventing rot and odors.

 • Bag or box: Ideally, you still have the box the shoe came in, but if you are a normal person, then you don’t have the room for random empty shoe boxes, and you throw them away.
 If that is the case, a plastic grocery bag will work fine, but the idea is to get some protective layer over the shoe to protect the outside the way a shoe tree protects the inside.